Furnace Repair Checklist

 To start, make certain that your thermostat is telling your heater to ignite.

 - Swap out the batteries if the monitor is empty.
 If the digital display is mixed up, the thermostat may need to be swapped out.

 - Make certain that the control is set to “heat” rather than “off” or “cool.”

 - Make sure the program is set to the correct day and time and is programmed to “run.”
 If you’re having problems getting out of the setting, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will cause the heating to ignite if thermostat settings are trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Set the temperature setting to 5 degrees warmer than the temperature of the room.

 If your furnace hasn’t turned on within several minutes, ensure it has power by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.